WishKnish/KnishIO-Technical-Whitepaper/README.md

 The first peer a node connects to must be ‘bootstrapped’ - manually or automatically added in the course of an interaction.

-For added trust, visiting any **WishKnish Storefront** or other *‘Powered by KnishIO’* deployment in a web browser allows any user to validate the authenticity of the node by clicking the Knish.IO logo.
+For added trust, visiting any **WishKnish Storefront** or other *‘Powered by Knish.IO’* deployment in a web browser allows any user to validate the authenticity of the node by clicking the Knish.IO logo.
 The resulting page will provide reputational information about this node, as well as instructions for manually bootstrapping it, if so desired.

 Should the user choose to interact with this node by partaking in a transaction, they will become the user’s node’s first peer automatically, without any action needed by the user.